Nettas/volterra-eks-vk8s-guide/README.rst

 2. Create internal load balancer
 ********************************

-First of all, let's create an internal TCP load balancer, then add and configure an origin pool.
+First of all, let's create an internal TCP load balancer to connect Volterra with k8s cluster (with app's backend), then add and configure an origin pool.
 Origin pools consist of endpoints and clusters, as well as routes and advertise policies that are required to make the application available to the internet.

 `a)` In the **Application** tab, navigate to **Load Balancers** and then select **TCP Load Balancers** in the options.
 Then click **Add TCP Load Balancer** to open the load balancer creation form.